 - The approximate number of grains of sand on Earth's land is 7.5 quintillion.

 - Astronomers estimate that there are roughly one septillion stars in over 10 trillion galaxies in the universe.

 - If you examined 10 drops of water, you'd find over one septillion H2O molecules (yes, the same number as stars in the universe).

 Count on Math Facts

 The beauty of math rests in how predictable it can be.
 Even in the case of large numbers, seemingly unfathomable numbers can be remarkably predictable.
 For more math writing practice, learn the rules for writing numbers.
 Then, explore abbreviations for thousand, million, and billion.
-Or, if you're interested in learning more about math and how it works, check out these examples of rational numbers.
+Or, if you're interested in learning more about math and how it works, find out about all the different types of numbers.